 *Read things that move you: Read everything and anything.
 Find things you like and things you hate.
 Know what is out there so that it can be used in future stories or avoided like the plague.
 Mostly just read and you might be surprised when and where the magic might hit.
-Read blogs (a from inspired me to write this blog), inspiring emails, a good book, short stories, magazines, the backs of cereal boxes, anything and everything is game so dive in and be prepared to be inspired.
+Read blogs, inspiring emails, a good book, short stories, magazines, the backs of cereal boxes, anything and everything is game so dive in and be prepared to be inspired.

 Try something new: Sometimes finding the spark of creativity is about stepping out of the normal and trying something new.
 Is there something you’ve always wanted to do but haven’t?
 A sport, learn to dance, learn a new language, learn to scuba dive, be more out-going, ect… Try it and it may even earn a spot in your next story.